Hippie Road Trip

 The Hippie Wagon

-– Choose beautiful throws, tapestries and shawls to liven up the inside of your hippie wagon.
-The landscape may not always be hip, but your surroundings always will be
+– Choose beautiful throws, tapestries and cushions to liven up the inside of your hippy wagon.
+The landscape may not always be hip, but your surroundings always will be.
+Having your living space kitted out in your personality is a real plus.
+If you are travelling for a while, the bus will become your sacred space and so make it comfortable.

-– Take a Polaroid and keep a record of your favourite moments by tacking them to the dashboard, building a moment map to go along with your A-Z
+– Take a Polaroid camera and keep a record of your favourite moments.
+Tack them to the dashboard and building a moment map to go along with your A-Z

-As with the essential oils, there are lots of great ideas for multi purpose packing.
-True road trip freedom is all about travelling light, shedding the things that tie you to down to every day life and making a spur-of-the-moment leap into the horizon unfettered by dress codes and sensible shoes.
-Plus, travelling light is actually beneficial for the environment – the lighter you travel, the less your carbon footprint will be.
+True road trip freedom is all about travelling light and shedding the things that tie you to down to every day life.
+Its about making a spur-of-the-moment leap into the horizon, totally unfettered by dress codes and sensible shoes.
+Plus, travelling light is actually beneficial for the environment – the lighter you travel, the less your hippy carbon footprint will be.

 So, focus on taking items with you that can serve a dual purpose.
-The throws that you’re using as a mood boost inside your car can be your blanket for an impromptu picnic or a makeshift wind shelter on the beach.
+For example, the throws that you’re using as a mood boost inside your car can be your blanket for an impromptu picnic or a makeshift wind shelter on the beach.
+If you decide to sleep under the stars at any point, you can also use them as a ground sheet.

-If you don’t have your own holiday home on wheels, there are plenty of other places to visit and spend some quality time outdoors reconnecting with the real you, mother nature and the cosmos at large without having to stay in a Travelodge.
+If you don’t have your own hippy holiday home on wheels, there are plenty of other places to visit and spend some quality time outdoors.
+Reconnecting with the real you, mother nature and the cosmos at large all without having to stay in a Travelodge.

-With the trivialities sorted, it’s finally time to turn attention to the singularly most important part of your journey – the tunage!
+With the trivialities sorted, it’s finally time to turn attention to the singularly most important part of your hippie road trip – the tunage!
 Where to start?
 And who gets to call shotgun on what is played?
 Do you take it in turns or establish some form of hierarchy based on who’s driving?
+It’s a tough call.
+In our car when we travel, the driver gets to choose but, to be fair you will have to work that out between you guys.

-To avoid all that, we’ve compiled a list of classics here for you that no self respecting hippie odyssey would dare omit.
+Here we have compiled a wee list of classics here for you that no self respecting hippie would dare omit.

 – White Rabbit – Jefferson Airplane